ceph/ceph/doc/cephadm/operations.rst

 Watching cephadm log messages
 =============================

-Cephadm writes logs to the ``cephadm`` cluster log channel.
+The cephadm orchestrator module writes logs to the ``cephadm`` cluster log channel.
 You can monitor Ceph's activity in real time by reading the logs as they fill up.
 Run the following command to see the logs in real time:

 .. prompt:: bash #